Collage2-950x90.jpgCollage2b-950x90.jpg

 • Book donations sought: AIBRT now has a library!
 If you would like to donate books on topics related to our research, please box them up and send them to: Donations, AIBRT, 1035 E. Vista Way Ste.
 120, Vista, CA 92084-4606 USA.
 All donations are tax-deductible.
 Hardcover books in the English language are preferred.

-• Two new interviews: Two long interviews with AIBRT researcher Dr. Robert Epstein are now available online.
-The interviews can be streamed at: (1) the Joe Rogan Experience (160-min. video) and (2) American Thought Leaders (90-min. video).
+• Rogan interviews: Two long interviews by Joe Rogan with AIBRT researcher Dr. Robert Epstein are now available online.
+The interviews can be streamed at: (1) first appearance on The Joe Rogan Experience (160-min. video recorded in January, 2022) and (2) second appearance on The Joe Rogan Experience (158-min. video recorded in September 2024).

 • New studies presented: AIBRT researchers recently presented five empirical papers at the 102nd annual meeting of the Western Psychological Association.
 Click on a link for more information: (1) How we preserved more than 1.5 million online “ephemeral experiences” in the recent US elections, and what this content revealed about online election bias.
 (2) The Opinion Matching Effect (OME): A subtle but powerful new form of influence that is being widely used on the internet without user awareness.
 (3) The YouTube Manipulation Effect (YME): The power that bias in YouTube’s up-next algorithm has to shift votes and opinions, and preliminary evidence that such bias exists.
 (4) The Answer Bot Effect (ABE): A powerful new form of influence made possible by intelligent personal assistants and search engines(5) Support for Freud’s assertion that bisexuality is the natural human norm: A formal theory of sexual orientation, with supporting data from more than a million people worldwide.